boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-24 title="Slice to Transport Plane Mapping (5QI-unaware Model)" artwork-align="center"}

-   It is worth noting that there is no strict correlation between TN QoS
+   It is worth noting that TN QoS Classes and Transport Planes are
-   Classes and Transport Planes.
+   orthogonal.
 The TN domain can be operated with
    e.g., 8 TN QoS Classes (representing 8 hardware queues in the
    routers), and 2 Transport Planes (e.g., latency optimized transport
    plane using link latency metrics for path calculation, and transport